xwmx/nb/README.md

 # This is an example excerpt.
 ```

-For more information on the options for listing files and excerpts, run
+For more information on the options for listing notes and excerpts, run
 `notes help ls` and `notes help list`.

-You can edit a file using its id, filename, or markdown title, if the
+You can edit a note using its id, filename, or markdown title:
-note contains one:

 ```bash
 # edit note by id